I’m not going to lie, this time of year can get spendy. But fear not, I am here to give you tips on how to save money on back to school shopping.

 Well, it doesn’t have to be that way.
-The stressing out or going over your budget that is.
-But there is still a lot of planning involved, especially if you want to save yourself from stressing out and going over budget.
+There is a lot of planning involved, especially if you want to save yourself from stressing out and going over budget.

 This post may contain paid referral and/or affiliate links.